pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ##### Now we define some rules for names

-**Rule 1 for Names:** *For a scientific name X, if there doesn't exist a TNU mentioning X, which has the taxon status of `:UnavailableName`, or if there does exist a TNU Y mentioning X with the status of `:UnavailableName`, but there also exists a TNU Z mentioning X with a later date than Y, which has the status of `:AvailableName` or `:ReplacementName`, then X has the taxon status of `:AvailableName`.*
+**Rule 1 for Names:** *If there is no taxonomic name usage with the status `:UnavailableName` mentioning a taxonomic name X, or there does exist a TNU Y mentioning X with the status of `:UnavailableName`, but there also exists a TNU Z mentioning X with a later date than Y, which has the status of `:AvailableName` or `:ReplacementName`, then X has the taxon status of `:AvailableName`.*

 ```
 <<Rules>>=

 # rules need to be evaluated in the order here
-# I. set all names that have not been made unavailabel to available
+# I. set all names that have not been made unavailable to available
 INSERT {
   ?a dwciri:taxonomicStatus :AvailableName .
 }